-Why is my process hanging when I try to start it in the background?
+Why is my process hanging when I try to start nodes with the

 --background flag of